cpt-max/MonoGame-Shader-Samples/README.md

 ### Limitations
 - This method works for corners defined by 3 edges.
 It's fine to have more edges, if the extra edges are in one of the 3 planes defined by the first 3 edges.
 In this case the shape of the corner is not influenced by the extra edges, so they can be ignored when calculating the vertex normal.
 - This method has only been tested for convex corners.
-It should also work for concave corners (like beeing on the inside of a cube that surrounds you).
-The generated normals will probably need to be flipped in this case.
+It should also work for concave corners (like beeing on the inside of a cube that surrounds you), but the generated normals probably need to be flipped.
+Corners that mix convex and concave edges (like the inside corners of a rectangular frame) will not work without modifications.

 ### Build for OpenGL
 - Open ShaderTestGL.csproj.